Group policy objects and Internet Explorer 11 (IE11)

 By using Group Policy, you can set up a policy setting once, and then copy that setting onto many computers.
 For example, you can set up multiple Internet Explorer 11 security settings in a GPO that's linked to a domain, and then apply all of those settings to every computer in the domain.

-After deploying Internet Explorer 11 to your organization, you can continue to manage the browser settings by using Active Directory Domain Services (AD DS) together with the following Group Policy-related setting management groups:
+After deploying IE11 to your organization, you can continue to manage the browser settings by using Active Directory Domain Services (AD DS) together with the following Group Policy-related setting management groups:

 Administrative templates and Internet Explorer 11.
 Used to manage registry-based policies and options.

-Note Whenever possible, we recommend that you manage Internet Explorer 11 using Administrative Templates, because these settings are always written to secure policy branches in the registry.
+Whenever possible, we recommend that you manage IE11 using Administrative Templates, because these settings are always written to secure policy branches in the registry.
 In addition, we recommend that you deploy using standard user accounts instead of letting your users log on to their computers as administrators.
 This helps to prevent your users from making unwanted changes to their systems or overriding Group Policy settings.

-Users won't be able to use the Internet Explorer 11 user interface or the registry to change any managed settings on their computers.
+Users won't be able to use the IE11 user interface or the registry to change any managed settings on their computers.
 However, they will be able to change many of the preferences associated with the settings you set up using the Internet Explorer Administration Kit 11 (IEAK 11).

 You can use any of these tools to create, manage, view, and troubleshoot Group Policy objects (GPOs).
 For information about each, see:

 Group Policy, the Group Policy Management Console (GPMC), and Internet Explorer 11.
-Provides a single location to manage all GPOs, Windows Management Instrumentation (WMI) filters, and Group Policy–related permissions across multiple forests in an organization.
+Provides a single location to manage all GPOs, WMI filters, and Group Policy–related permissions across multiple forests in an organization.

 Group Policy, the Local Group Policy Editor, and Internet Explorer 11.
 Provides a user interface that lets you edit settings within individual GPOs.